 Tsunamis are most often caused by huge undersea earthquakes that cause large waves.
 It may take hours for waves to reach the shore if an earthquake happens far away.
 Strong earthquakes near land could generate a tsunami that arrives in just minutes.

-If you feel an earthquake, and you're at the coast in an area without evacuation maps, plans or cell service, immediately move as high or far inland (away from the water) as possible.
+In coastal areas without evacuation maps, plans or cell service, move as high or far inland (away from the water) as possible.

-• Never go to the beach to watch the waves.
-A tsunami can move faster than you can run
+Once you are at high ground, stay there until you receive the "all clear" message from local officials, tsunami waves can last several hours.
+Never go to the beach to watch the waves.
+A tsunami can move faster than you can run.

 Our coastal communities are divided into five tsunami notification zones.
 Knowing your zone will help when a Warning, Advisory or Watch is issued for your area.
 Use the maps below to identify your zone then check in with your local authority about your community's tsunami plan, evacuation routes and high ground locations.